Dog and Cat Allergy Treatments in White Bear Lake

-There is no cure for dog or cat allergies, but we can offer a variety of treatment options to soothe their itching and help them heal.
+There is no cure, but we can offer a variety of dog and cat allergy treatment options to soothe their itching and help them heal.
 If your pet's discomfort is keeping them (and you) up at night, we can help you find a solution.

 Our Pet Dermatology Services

 At Birch Lake Animal Hospital, we have various diagnostic tools and treatment options that we can utilize for your pet:

 - Cytology samples

 - Medicated shampoos

 - Topical sprays, wipes and salves